 Despite her years of experience at real estate giant CBRE, Hillary could intuitively see the need for a better process for selecting build partners for residential construction.
-Her personal experiences with remodeling her own home highlighted the need even further.
+Her personal experiences with remodeling her own primary residence highlighted the need even further.

-Now as Cottage’s Head of Contractor Partnerships, Hillary sources, vets, and onboards select ADU-specializing general contractors that are invited to join Cottage’s exclusive GC network.
+Now as Cottage’s Head of Contractor Partnerships, Hillary sources, vets, and onboards select ADU-specializing general contractors that are invited to join Cottage’s exclusive contractor network.

 “With so many different parties involved in your ADU construction—architects, consultants, city permitting offices, and builders themselves—you want a team that knows how to navigate the whole system,” Hillary said.
 “Cottage carefully vets all potential contractors and ensures they are not only qualified to execute on our projects, but work seamlessly with all the different stakeholders.”

-With the updated ADU regulations being only a few years old, understanding the full ADU process is simultaneously important and not automatic within the construction industry.
+With the updated ADU regulations being only a few years old, understanding the full ADU process is simultaneously important and not automatic within the construction industry from building permits and specific restrictions to local laws and ordinances.
 Make sure to confirm that your builder knows what does and does not apply to their ADU project before starting the project, warns Scott.